Joshua Anderson Sherrill Arrested in Hart County DUI Acci...

 What are the legal options for the injured Ford Edge driver?

-National Legal Analyst Candice Bond, Managing Partner at Bond Legal, noted that "Victims of drunk driving accidents have the right to pursue a civil lawsuit independent of the criminal proceedings, allowing them to seek compensation for medical expenses, lost wages, and emotional distress."
+Stefano Formica, who serves as a national legal analyst for Accident News and is of counsel at Bond Legal, noted, "Victims of drunk driving accidents have the right to pursue a civil lawsuit independent of the criminal proceedings, allowing them to seek compensation for medical expenses, lost wages, and emotional distress."

 Georgia personal injury and DUI liability